arcovia-dev/Mitigation/bundles/dev.arcovia.mitigation.sat/docs/docs.md

 ### Constructor

 _The Mechanic class has four different constructors allowing multiple options in providing the DFD._

+    Options:
-    DFD Format:
+    - DFD Format:
-        - Location of the web json DFD
+        - Location of the web json DFD or
         - DataFlowDiagramAndDictionary object from xDecaf
+    - LabelCostMap:
-    - optional LabelCostMap
+        - no Costs
+        - CostMap {Label : Value}

 ### `repair()`